Reliance offers Hollywood movies in India for a rupee a day

 JioCinema is also betting big on the Indian Premier League cricket tournament, and is streaming this year’s matches for free.
 A prized cricket broadcast, which can add millions of subscribers, streamed on a speedy wireless network can be a potent mix for turbocharging Reliance Jio Infocomm Ltd, India’s No.1 wireless carrier.

 “IPL is going to be the catalyst for JioCinema,” said Mani, who formerly ran Google’s Android operations in the Asia Pacific region.
-“People accessed sports via 120 million screens in India three years ago.
-This year, India will cross 500 million screens.”
+“People accessed sports via 12 crore (120 million) screens in India three years ago.
+This year, India will cross 50 crore (500 million) screens.”